Mor-gan/Mor-gan/README.md

-### Hi there 👋
+### System.out.print(**Hi, there**) 👋

 **Welcome** ✨✨

-# Morgan
-## Welcome
+## **Who is Mor-gan**?

-Hi, I am Abimbola, a frontend developer, I have worked meaning project using Recat.js and Next.js.
+Hi, My birth name Abimbola, I am a frontend developer, with experience using React.js and Next,js to build projects.
+I also have experience as a technical tutor @[Afrilearn kidscode](https://kidscode.myafrilearn.com/).
+I have worked meaning project which include Live and solo projects.

-## Currently!
+I strongly believe in self developement, this is why I always like to acquire knowlegde always.

+## **What am I currently building**?

-I am currently training to be a full stack developer
+I am currently learning Java developent to be a full stack developer.

 ![This image is my response :blush:](https://myoctocat.com/assets/images/base-octocat.svg)

-What am I currently working on?

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...